MinisterDjent/bullish_ema_with_atr_filter/README.md

 statistics
 backtesting dot py

-We got a 1000% return on Google stock.
-Did we finally beat capitalism?
-God only knows
+God only knows if we're here in spirit